 Helsinki is growing big time.
 This means we need more apartments, more rail traffic and a lot of collaboration – and smart politicians to make sure this gets done.
-I’m up to the task – and I hope you think so too.

 In politics I have two overarching goals.
 First, I want to bring more scientific and expert knowledge to politics and decision-making.
 In the face of the social, economic and environmental challenges of today we need to base our policies on knowledge, not images.
 Second, I want to build bridges and create shared understanding across different perspectives.
 Too much of current politics is about playing zero-sum games and collecting points instead of actually making the world a better place.